larsyngvelundin/SwedishCities/README.md

 # Swedish Cities

 Had to gather this information for a project at work.
-List of cities/places is from an internal site.
+List of cities/places is from an internal list.

 I ran it against Wikipedia and Geohack to get population and coordinates.